 Taxidermy Mounts for Sale - Mounted Bighorn Sheep

 Heavy horned Rocky Mountain Bighorn Sheep taxidermy mount.
 This is a huge sheep that is excellent all around.
 Thick hair with beautiful coloring.
 Symmetrical horns.
 Left horn measures 32 1/4" with a heavy base of 14 1/2".
 The right horn is even larger, measuring 33 1/4" and the base is 14 1/2".
-Mounted in upright position with a turn of the head to the right.
+Mounted in an upright position with a turn of the head to the right.
 It would be hard to find a nicer looking Big Horn and for that, he earns our taxidermy quality rating of "Excellent".
 A great mount for the sheep collector or for a wonderful decor piece.

 Scientific Name: Ovis canadensisSize: 32" tall x 21" wide x 22" deep.